 A senior’s needs and circumstances will determine how long they stay either at a nursing home or a senior living community.
 In most cases, though, patients stay in a nursing home for less than a year.
 A resident’s time at a senior living community is generally longer and a more permanent residence.

 Many patients in a nursing home are recovering from hospitalization or a sudden decline in health.
 Their length of stay can be anywhere from several months to many years.
 Some make the move to an assisted living community after they have recovered from an injury or illness.

 Senior living communities are designed to be a welcoming, comfortable and convenient place to call home for many years.
 As a resident’s needs change, so too can the levels of care and service they receive.
 A senior living community can give seniors the peace of mind of familiar surroundings, friends and neighbors as they age.
 Residents often choose a senior living community as where they want to age in place.

 Get help finding senior living

-Sonida Senior Living offers independent living, assisted living and memory care options.
-Our residents enjoy balanced and delicious meals served restaurant-style, weekly laundry and housekeeping, scheduled transportation to medical appointments, activities and social opportunities, and personal care services provided by a passionate, dedicated and caring staff.
+Sonida Senior Living communities include independent living, assisted living and memory care options.
+Our residents enjoy balanced and delicious meals served restaurant-style.
+They receive personal care services provided by passionate, dedicated and caring staff.
+Residents enjoy weekly laundry and housekeeping services, and can take advantage of scheduled transportation to medical appointments, activities and social outings.
+At Sonida Senior Living, our goal is to help seniors live their best life.

 Find a community